emaadR980/Maze-Solver/README.md

 # Maze-Solver

 Maze navigation agent using D\* Lite incremental replanning and a GA-evolved neural network for fire timing.
 The agent navigates a 64×64 maze blind — only the goal cell is known at start.
 All hazards (fire pits, confusion pads, teleporters, arrow pads) are discovered through experience.
+Ai was used to aid development during brainstorming, debugging, and researching.
+It was also used to format this readme!

 ---